 What can be more fun than taking a bunch of well-known cultural figures, packing them into a parody of a well-known actual event, and then making them all look silly?

 Even if you don’t have any idea who or what is being referred to, this can be a lot of fun.
-And so it is that I laughed my way through the film Mike Bassett, England Manager (Amazon Prime), even though I didn’t catch a single of the countless references to apparently well-known (English) reality.
+And so it is that I laughed my way through the film Mike Bassett, England Manager (Amazon Prime), even though I didn’t catch a single one of the countless references to apparently well-known (English) people and events.

 Even without the background knowledge, the stereotypes are everywhere: the clueless old farts that run the Football Association, their difficulty finding anyone to work for them (one is a loudmouth and one is apparently incarcerated), the absurd players, the vicious media, the awful team song, and then the desperate hiring as coach of a man who just won some stupid cup tournament that no one’s ever heard of.
 (The Mr. Clutch Cup isn’t a real thing, but the Checkatrade.com Trophy is.)

-And here I should pause and say that all three of these are based on well-known people from a well-known time in English football: their failure to qualify for the 1994 World Cup under manager Graham Taylor, who came from a lower-division club and brought two assistants with him who apparently form the basis of these two assistants.
+And here I should pause and say that all three of these are based on well-known people from a well-known time in English football: the national team’s failure to qualify for the 1994 World Cup under manager Graham Taylor, who came from a lower-division club and brought two assistants with him who apparently form the basis of these two assistants.

 Bassett, meanwhile, inherits a team which, again, I am told, resembles an English team of the 90s: the playboy midfielder (David Beckham), the psychotically violent center half (Vinnie Jones), the zero-confidence striker (Emile Heskey).
 It’s a total disaster.
 They lose to Poland and Belgium by a combined 5-1, then draw at home to Slovenia — but qualify for Brazil because Luxembourg somehow beat Turkey.